ZhangWS/mpsa2015/README.md

 *"Agent-based modeling (ABM) and the Dissemination of Erroneous Information: A viral explanation of rumor propagation"*

-Authors: W Zhang, L. A. Caughell and A. B. Cronkhite
+Authors: W Zhang, L. Caughell and A. Cronkhite

 This paper was formerly known as *"Did Hillary Clinton throw a lamp or did Harry Reid get into a fistfight?
 Agent-based modeling (ABM) and the Dissemination of Erroneous Information"* and was presented at the 2015 MPSA Annual Conference.